codecrafting-io/asus-setup-tool/README.md

     ```

 - This will determine what kind of device you have installed, and despite AuraSync may work and detect the products, LiveDash won't.
 If the `Oled_GetCapability` returns an XML with `<AsusMB>0</AsusMB>` the LiveDash won't work or even open for motherboard products.
 In order to "fix this" it was necessary to get the older `AuraServiceSetup.exe` aka LightingService, and most importantly the `AacMBSetup.exe` from [AuraSync 1.07.22](https://www.reddit.com/r/ASUS/comments/eh1ouk/asus_aura_archived_versions/).
 - The older `AacMBSetup.exe` and `AuraServiceSetup.exe` replaces the existing setups inside AuraSync before installation.
-Strangely enough the main components of `AacMBSetup.exe` are the dlls `Aac3572MbHal` aren't the cause of incompatibility, so because of this the newer `AacMBSetup.exe` is reinstalled after to make AuraSync functions properly.
-The key thing here is something is register in the system using the old `AacMBSetup.exe` which makes LiveDash, even if it doesn't depend on it.
+Strangely enough the main components of `AacMBSetup.exe` are the dlls `Aac3572MbHal` and they aren't the cause of incompatibility, so because of this the newer `AacMBSetup.exe` is reinstalled after to make AuraSync functions properly.
+The key thing here is something is register in the system using the old `AacMBSetup.exe` which makes LiveDash work, even if it doesn't depend on the main libraries.
 In addition to this, the old `LightingService.exe` is also required to LiveDash actually works, not just launch.

 ## Final considerations